RealMCoded/GoldenBedrock/README.md

 REGISTRATIONS_OPEN = "true" #Toggle if registrations are open.
 Default: true IGNORE_VERSION = "false" #Allows versions other than 3.8.3 to connect.
 Default: false SWEAR_FILTER = "true" #Censors swearing.
-Default: true REPORTS_WEBHOOK="" #The webhook used for world and player reports.
+Default: true BACKUP_INTERVAL_MINUTES="1" #Interval in minutes for automatic world backups and disposal.
+Default: 1 REPORTS_WEBHOOK="" #The webhook used for world and player reports.
 Default: (none) SERVER_NAME="GoldenBedrock" #The name of your server.
 Default: "GoldenBedrock" BLACKLISTED_USER_NAMES="quu98" #Disabled registrations for a particular player name, separated with |. example: "quu98|dev"